Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/EditGeometriesWithProgrammaticReticleTool/readme.md

         * Update the viewpoint using `MapView.SetViewpoint(...)`.
 6. Enable and disable the vertex creation preview using `ProgrammaticReticleTool.VertexCreationPreviewEnabled`.
     * To prevent mid-vertex growth when hovered use `ProgrammaticReticleTool.Style.GrowEffect.ApplyToMidVertices`.
-6. Check to see if undo and redo are possible during an editing session using `GeometryEditor.CanUndo` and `GeometryEditor.CanRedo`.
+7. Check to see if undo and redo are possible during an editing session using `GeometryEditor.CanUndo` and `GeometryEditor.CanRedo`.
 If it's possible, use `GeometryEditor.Undo()` and `GeometryEditor.Redo()`.
-    * A picked up element can be returned to its previous position using `GeometryEditor.CancelCurrentAction()`, this can be useful to undo a pick up without undoing any change to the geometry.
+    * A picked up element can be returned to its previous position using `GeometryEditor.CancelCurrentAction()`.
+This can be useful to undo a pick up without undoing any change to the geometry.
+Use the `GeometryEditor.PickedUpElement` property to check for a picked up element.
-7. Check whether the currently selected `GeometryEditorElement` can be deleted (`GeometryEditor.SelectedElement.CanDelete`).
+8. Check whether the currently selected `GeometryEditorElement` can be deleted (`GeometryEditor.SelectedElement.CanDelete`).
 If the element can be deleted, delete using `GeometryEditor.DeleteSelectedElement()`.
-8. Call `GeometryEditor.Stop()` to finish the editing session and store the `Graphic`.
+9. Call `GeometryEditor.Stop()` to finish the editing session and store the `Graphic`.
 The `GeometryEditor` does not automatically handle the visualization of a geometry output from an editing session.
 This must be done manually by propagating the geometry returned into a `Graphic` added to a `GraphicsOverlay`.
     * To create a new `Graphic` in the `GraphicsOverlay`:
         * Using `Graphic(Geometry)`, create a new Graphic with the geometry returned by the `GeometryEditor.Stop()` method.
         * Append the `Graphic` to the `GraphicsOverlay`(i.e. `GraphicsOverlay.Graphics.Add(Graphic)`).